Photo by Veniel Jean

 The tongs are inserted into the girl.
 Her screams threaten to blow down the walls.

 Could you imagine if the cure existed in men, how different it would be?
 The need for dignity.
-Honour.
+Honor.
 With women, we know we don't have to bother.
 We just strap them down and rip out what we need.

 One of Sandro's cronies stops to watch, a faint smile coming to his otherwise blank expression.
 I want to rip off his face.